silvio-dacol/matapan/README.md

+# Net-Worth App

+An app to track the net worth of an individual over the biggest belongings and monetary assets.

+## MVP

+Just replicate what you have already done on the Excel dashboard but make it a little more beautiful and automated.

 ## Real Money Normalization Model

 Goal: Convert nominal money into **real purchasing power**, adjusted for **inflation over time** and **cost of living across cities/countries**.